magodo/magodo.github.io-old/_posts/2016-02-13-functions.md

 (每个参数至少和其他的函数匹配的一样好，并且至少有一个参数比其他的函数匹配的更好)

 In the case that such a function is found, it is clearly and unambiguously the best choice.
 If no such function can be found, the call will be considered ambiguous (or a non-match).

+# Default parameters

+C++ support default parameter in:

+1. forward declaration THEN definition: function declaration
+2. definition only: function definition

+For example:

+{% highlight CPP linenos %}
+void printValue(int x = 10, int y = 20, int z = 30)
+{
+    std::count << "Values: " << x << " " << y << " " << z << '\n';
+}
+{% endhighlight %}

+Note that it is impossible to supply a user-defined value for `z` without also supplying a value for `x` and `y`.
+This is because C++ does not support a function call syntax such as `printValue(,,3)`.
+This has two major consequences:

+* All default parameters must be the rightmost parameters.
+The following is not allowed:
+{% highlight CPP %}
+void printValue(int x=10, int y);  // not allowed
+{% endhighlight %}
+* If more than one default parameter exists, the leftmost default parameter should be the one most likely to be explicitly set by the user.

+## Default parameter and function overloading

+It is important to note that default parameters do NOT count towards the parameters that make the function unique.
+Consequently, following is not allowed:
+{% highlight CPP linenos %}
+void printValue(int x);
+void printValue(int x, int y = 20);
+{% endhighlight %}
+If the caller were to call `printValue(10)`, the compiler would not be able to disambiguate whether the user wanted `printValue(int, 20)` or `printValue(int)`.

+# Function Pointers

+A pointer to a function could be defined as:

+{% highlight CPP %}
+void (*foo)(int);
+{% endhighlight %}

+Remember the right-left rule.

+## Calling a function using a funtion pointer

+There are two ways to do this:

+1. Explicitly dereference: `(*foo)()`
+2. Implicitly dereference: `foo()`

+NOTE: Default arguments are resolved at __compile-time__ (that is, if you don't supply an argument for a defaulted parameter, the compiler substitutes one in for you when the code is compiled).
+However, function pointers are resolved at __run-time__.
+Consequently, default parameters can NOT be resolved when making a function call with a function pointer.
+You'll explicitly have to pass in values for any defaulted parameters in this case.

+## Providing default functions

+It is possible to set a default callback function parameter in a function call.
+For example:

+{% highlight CPP %}
+bool ascending(int, int);
+void selectionSort(int *array, int size, bool (*comp)(int, int) = ascending);
+{% endhighlight %}

+## Making function pointers prettier with typedef

+`typedef` can be used to make pointers to function look more like regular variables:

+{% highlight CPP %}
+typedef bool (*validateFcn)(int, int);
+{% endhighlight %}

+This defines a type called `validateFcn` that is a pointer to a function that takes two ints and returns a bool.

+Now instead of doing this:

+{% highlight CPP %}
+void selectionSort(int *array, int size, bool (*comp)(int, int));
+{% endhighlight %}

+You can do this:

+{% highlight CPP linenos %}
+void selectionSort(int *array, int size, validateFcn comp);
+{% endhighlight %}

+One final __NOTE__: C++ doesn't allow the conversion of __function pointer__ to __void pointer__ (or vice-versa).